 - 100 µl (10 Tests)

-Rearrangements of the immunoglobulin heavy chain (IGH) gene locus are present in about 50% of all Non-Hodgkin lymphomas (NHL) including follicular lymphomas (FL) and diffuse large B-cell lymphomas (DLBCL).
-The FL is the most common indolent form of NHL and accounts for about 20%-30% of all lymphoid tumors.
-The reciprocal translocation t(14;18)(q32;q21) can be detected in about 85% of patients with FL and in up to 35% of patients with DLBCL. t(14;18) juxtaposes BCL2 to transcriptional enhancers in the IGH locus and results in overexpression of the BCL-2 protein in neoplastic follicles.
+Rearrangements of the immunoglobulin heavy chain (IGH) gene locus are present in about 50% of all non-Hodgkin lymphomas (NHL) including follicular lymphomas (FL) and diffuse large B-cell lymphomas (DLBCL).
+FL is the most common indolent form of NHL and accounts for about 20-30% of all lymphoid tumors.
+The reciprocal translocation t(14;18)(q32;q21) can be detected in about 85% of FL patients and in up to 35% of patients with DLBCL. t(14;18) juxtaposes BCL2 to transcriptional enhancers in the IGH locus and results in overexpression of the BCL-2 protein in neoplastic follicles.
 BCL2 is involved in the regulation of programmed cell death and shows anti-apoptotic characteristics.
-Overexpression of BCL2 leads to a high number of B cells having a prolonged lifespan in germinal centers.
-This increases the chance to acquire additional chromosomal alterations required for the neoplastic transformation of B cells.
-Secondary mutations promoting the transformation process are among others t(14;18) and the deletion of the TP53 and CDKN2A genes.
+Overexpression of BCL2 leads to a high number of B-cells having a prolonged lifespan in germinal centers.
+This increases the chance to acquire additional chromosomal alterations required for the neoplastic transformation of B-cells.
+Secondary aberrations promoting the transformation process are among others t(14;18) and deletion of the TP53 and CDKN2A genes.

 - Non-Hodgkin Lymphomas (NHL)